Improving Regulatory Effectiveness Through Better Targeting: Evidence from OSHA

 88 Pages Posted: 28 Aug 2019 Last revised: 22 Apr 2022

 We study how a regulator can best target inspections.
 Our case study is a US Occupational Safety and Health Administration (OSHA) program that randomly allocated some inspections.
-On average, each inspection averted 2.4 serious injuries (9%) over the next five years.
-We use new machine learning methods to estimate the effects of counterfactual targeting rules.
-OSHA could have averted over twice as many injuries by targeting the highest expected averted injuries and nearly as many by targeting the highest expected level of injuries.
-Either approach would have generated over $1 billion in social value over the decade we examine.
+On average, each inspection led to 2.4 (9 percent) fewer serious injuries over the next five years.
+We use new machine learning methods to estimate the effects of alternative targeting rules.
+OSHA could have averted twice as many injuries by targeting the highest expected averted injuries and nearly as many by targeting the highest expected level of injuries.
+Either approach would have generated nearly $1 billion in social value over the decade we examine.

 JEL Classification: I18, L51, J38, J8